katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > Completing outlier analysis is possible and often done on reduced representation data.
 It is important to remember how your genome coverage (the number of genome variant sites / the genome length <sup>C</sup>) will affect your results and interpretation.
 Often with WGS data, you will see well resolved 'peaks' with a fairly smooth curve of points leading up to it either side.
 From this we often infer that the highest point is the genetic variant of interest, and the other sites either side of that exhibit signals of selection because they reside close to, and thus are linked, to the variant of interest.
 However, consider that even in WGS data, unless we have every single genetic variant represented (which may not be the case, depending on our variant calling and filtering parameters) it is possible that the genetic variant of interest that we have identified is not the main one, but is simply another neighbouring linked SNP to one that is not represented in the data.
 This problem becomes even more relevant with reduced representation sequencing (RRS), for which the genome coverage may be extremely patchy<sup>C</sup>.
 Thus with all outlier analysis, but especially so for those using RRS data, remember that your flagged outliers are not exhaustive, and may themselves only be liked to the variant that is truely under selection.

-Some inspiration outlier analysis plot examples, and link to paper:

 ![ScreenShot](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/asset/4be56b5b-8593-4116-ab9a-ec7b9e3c9a05/gr1.jpg)
-[EDIT - REPLACE]